brandonoconnor10/LearnerLane/docs/implementation-notes.md

     17. Styled the pages using tailwind css.
     18. Tested and fixed for mobile view.
     19. Cleaned up each page to have consistent code and removed console logs
-    20. Added favicon and updated Readme file
+    20. Added favicon
+    21. Set Up for netlify hosting